cyishere/zhouzhou-rocks/src/pages/about.md

 Hello!
 It's a pleasure to meet you here!
 I am Zhou Zhou, you can call me Jojo.

 I am a Chinese screenwriter.
+Though this doesn't from the beginning.

 When I was 17, I received an offer from Beijing Normal University to study film and stepped out of music.
 That's an incredible four years of film studies as a student.
 After graduation, I got my first job as a screenwriter.
 I joined a comedy crew in Hunan.
 Unfortunately, I failed because I couldn't stand the weather.
 Then I went back to Beijing to get things going.